joj-macho/Pythological-Playground/count-down-timer/README.md

 ### count_down_1.py

-- The program begins by importing the `time` module, well duh.

-- The `main()` program first displays a welcome message.
-Then, it uses a while loop to continuously prompt the user to enter a valid number of seconds to count down from.
+- The `main()` function uses a while loop to continuously prompt the user to enter a valid number of seconds to count down from.
 The program ensures that the user input is a decimal number using the `isdecimal()` method.

 - The program then calls the `count_down()` function and passes the user input as an argument to it.
 The `count_down()` function then takes the start time as an argument and enters a loop that subtracts one second from the start time variable in each iteration.
 The `divmod()` function is used to calculate the minutes and seconds left in the countdown.
 These values are then formatted into a string using the f-string syntax and displayed to the user.

 - The loop continues until the start time variable becomes zero.
-Finally, the program prints a message to indicate that the countdown is complete.

 ### count_down_2.py